FIWARE/tutorials.IoT-Agent/README.md

 }
 '
 ```
-In the request we are assiociating the device `motion001` with the URN `urn:ngsd-ld:Motion:001`
+In the request we are associating the device `motion001` with the URN `urn:ngsd-ld:Motion:001`
 and mapping the device reading `c` with the context attribute `count` (which is defined as an `Integer`)
 A `refStore` is defined as a `static_attribute`, placing the device within **Store** `urn:ngsi-ld:Store:001`